JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>Opinions</summary>

-  Makoto: Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
-Liked him better than Hajime from D2 (so far).
+  <br>Makoto: Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
+Liked him better than Hajime from D2 (so far).</br>

-  Kyoko: Best girl.
+  <br>Kyoko: Best girl.
 Kyoko smug gives me life.
 But she does not have too many interesting character growth.
-It's not that there isn't, but not eye catching enough.
+It's not that there isn't, but not eye catching enough.</br>

   Toko: Archetypical, maybe theres more idk.
 Masochists are creepy.